Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Acknowledgments

-This research was supported in part by an Amazon Faculty Research Award to CP and National Science Foundation Grant No.~2104995 to KM.
-Our thanks to Karel D'Oosterlinck and Atticus Geiger for insightful discussion.
+This research was supported in part by an Amazon Faculty Research Award to CP and National Science Foundation Grant No. 2104995 to KM.
+Our thanks to Karel D’Oosterlinck and Atticus Geiger for insightful discussion.